-7. Describe the proposed source of water supply, including the name of the provider if it is to be served by a public water system:
+9. What is the existing and proposed source of water supply, including the name of the provider if it is to be served by a public system?

-8. Describe the proposed source of sewage disposal, including the name of the district if it is to be served by a sanitary sewer system:
+10. What is the existing and proposed method of sewage disposal, including the name of the district with jurisdiction if it is to be served by sanitary sewer?